Program Coordinator: Dr. David Jones, Masterton Hall, Portland

-The Department of Recreation and Leisure Studies in the College of Science, Technology, and Health offers a baccalaureate degree in recreation and leisure studies with concentrations in therapeutic recreation and community recreation.
-In addition, the Department offers a minor in recreation leadership, a minor in nature tourism, and a variety of health/fitness instructional activity courses.
+The Recreation and Leisure Studies program in the College of Science, Technology, and Health offers a baccalaureate degree in recreation and leisure studies with concentrations in therapeutic recreation and community recreation.
+In addition, there is a minor in recreation leadership, a minor in nature tourism, and a variety of health/fitness instructional activity courses.

 The minor in recreation leadership consists of 20 credit hours.
 The minor is designed to provide students who are not majoring in recreation and leisure studies with the basic knowledge and skills needed to lead recreation programs in settings such as YMCAs, community recreation centers, and camps.

 The minor in nature tourism consists of 19 to 20 credit hours.
 This minor combines coursework in environmental science and outdoor recreation to provide students with an introductory knowledge of ecotourism, outdoor recreation leadership, and nature interpretation.